-In August 2016, the Bank of England set the official bank rate at 0.25% annually—the lowest it’s ever been.
+In November 2017, the Bank of England set the official Bank Rate at 0.5% annually—the first increase since July 2007.

-When the Bank of England’s interest rate is low, it’s cheaper for banks to fund themselves.
+When the Bank of England’s interest rate increases, it’s more expensive for banks to fund themselves.

-In theory, this means they’ll be able lend to businesses and households at lower rates too, so a low ‘bank rate’ should mean lower interest rates for everyone else.
+In theory, this means they’ll lend to businesses and households at higher rates too, so a Bank Rate increase should mean higher interest rates for everyone else.
 Interest rates on new loans tend to rise ahead of a Bank Rate increase, when the market anticipates the increase.

-Lower interest rates in the UK might give some investors an incentive to save money in countries that have higher interest rates, using other currencies.
-This puts downward pressure on the value of the pound soon after the cut is announced, although the precise long-term effect may be uncertain.
+Higher interest rates in the UK might give some investors an incentive to save money here, rather than in countries that have lower interest rates.
+This puts upward pressure on the value of the pound soon after the increase is announced, although the precise long-term effect is uncertain.

-Other investors switch to holding on to government bonds or shares in companies, pushing up their price.
+Other investors switch from holding on to government bonds or shares in companies, reducing their price.

-Lower interest rates should mean faster price changes
+Higher interest rates should mean slower price rises

-According to the theory, when interest rates are lower more money will be spent.
-When more money is being spent, prices for consumer goods will rise faster.
+According to the theory, when interest rates are higher less money will be spent.
+When less money is being spent, prices for consumer goods rise more slowly.

-Usually at that point, the Bank of England would raise interest rates again, making it more expensive for other banks to borrow and lend money and, as a consequence, pushing up interest rates for businesses and households.
+Usually at that point, the Bank of England would cut interest rates again, making it less expensive for other banks to borrow and lend money and, as a consequence, pushing down interest rates for businesses and households.

-Saving would become more attractive because interest rates on savings accounts would become higher, while borrowing and spending would become more difficult—so the economy would slow down.
+Saving would become less attractive because interest rates on savings accounts would fall, while borrowing and spending would become easier—so the economy would start growing more quickly.

 Sometimes the Bank prioritises keeping a suitable level of employment and economic output over hitting its inflation target exactly, as it did in August 2016.